microsoft/Intune-PowerShell-SDK/README.md

     - Getting service metadata: `Get-MSGraphMetadata`
     - Paging: `Get-MSGraphNextPage` and `Get-MSGraphAllPages`
     - Changing environment settings, e.g. Graph schema version: `Update-MSGraphEnvironment -Schema beta -AppId 00000000-0000-0000-0000-000000000000`
+    - Make arbitrary Graph calls using the `Invoke-MSGraph` cmdlet
 - The PowerShell module can be generated for any valid Graph schema

 # Known issues and workarounds